samudtr/WebScrapingETLDash/README.md

 > [Final app: Open Dashboard for Used Cars Prices in Brazil](https://carscraping.streamlit.app/)

+> Pictures at the end of this README

 ## Tech Stack

 1) I use **venv** for dependencies management.